silviuaavram/silviuaavram/blog/2023-05-17-new-york-2023/index.md

 skyline is just impossible, I just could not believe I was actually there, staring at it from across the river.
 It was late in the evening, or at least that's how I felt it was after the long flight.
 It was my opportunity to just pause and indulge the view.
 Right in front of my eyes, the World Trade Center.
 To the left, in the distance, the Empire State Building.
 The Hudson Yards, recently built, also to the left.
 Helicopters everywhere.
 Like in the movies, but better.

 As for Jersey City, I found it to be quite a cosy place, especially the hip downtown, filled with coffee places, craft beer bars and restaurants.
 It featured many 19th century brownstone houses which suited the place very well, along with small shops and a few parks.
-The place was quite packed after working hours, and there was always a queue at the ice cread place (ugh...).
+The place was quite packed after working hours, and there was always a queue at the ice cream place (ugh...).

 |               Manhattan Skyline               |                Jersey City Skyline                |
 | :-------------------------------------------: | :-----------------------------------------------: |